Jaskaransingh19/Projects/News Website/README.md

 ## About the Team:

-Jaskaran Singh, Front-end Developer
+Jaskaran Singh, Front-End Developer
 &emsp;Specializes in Information Security
 &emsp;Fun Fact: Will commision in May as a 2nd LT in the Army (Signal Branch)

-Ruben Laureta, Back-end Developer
+Ruben Laureta, Back-End Developer
 &emsp;Specializes in Software Engineering
 &emsp;Fun Fact: Has more guitars than cats.
 (He has three cats.)